Announcing The Release Of A Groundbreaking Book: Mastering Commercial Innovation

 (MENAFN- Zex PR Wire) An engaging tale of commercial innovation charting a course to sustainable profitability

-Maryland, US, 14th December 2023, ZEX PR WIRE , INNOV2GRO , a platform dedicated to creating the next generation of innovative leaders, proudly announces the official release of Mastering Commercial Innovation by Dr. Behzad Mahdavi .
+Maryland, 19th December 2023, ZEX PR WIRE , INNOV2GRO , a platform dedicated to creating the next generation of innovative leaders, proudly announces the official release of Mastering Commercial Innovation by Dr. Behzad Mahdavi .

 Dr. Mahdavi, Ph.D., MBA, is a strategic innovation-based growth business leader with more than 20 years of senior leadership experience.
 Mastering Commercial Innovation is his comprehensive practical guide to innovation as a driver of profitability and sustainable growth.
 But unlike most practical guides, it is presented as an entertaining novel and uses storytelling to guide readers toward success in today's dynamic business landscape.